Payment Plan Agreement — Debt Repayment (UK)

 Settlement of court judgments is another context.
 When a county court judgment (CCJ) has been obtained against a debtor and the parties agree to satisfy the judgment by instalments, a Payment Plan Agreement can document the agreed schedule.
 The debtor's signature on the plan constitutes a further acknowledgment of the judgment debt, and compliance with the plan can be relied upon as evidence of the debtor's good faith in any subsequent enforcement proceedings.

 Professional fees that are disputed or unaffordable are frequently resolved by a payment plan.
 Solicitors, accountants, surveyors, and other professionals often agree to accept payment of outstanding fees in instalments rather than pursuing the client through the courts, particularly where an ongoing relationship is valued.
-A written Payment Plan Agreement ensures that the professional retains an enforceable claim for the full balance if the plan breaks down.
+A written Payment Plan Agreement confirms that the professional retains an enforceable claim for the full balance if the plan breaks down.

 Debt consolidation and financial difficulty situations also call for Payment Plan Agreements.
 Where an individual or business is facing financial difficulty and has multiple creditors, agreeing a payment plan with each creditor separately can avoid formal insolvency proceedings (administration, liquidation, or bankruptcy) and give the debtor the breathing space needed to stabilise their finances.